Search the catalog

 How do I apply for privileges at other libraries?

-1. Before visiting the library, ensure that your ACTS borrower identification card is currently valid (cards expire 30 June or 31 December).
+1. Before visiting the library, ensure that your ACTS borrower identification card is currently valid (cards are good through June 30th).
 If you need a new ACTS card, request one at the JKM circulation desk.
 You may also wish to contact the other library's circulation desk before visiting, as — depending upon staffing — borrowing privileges may not be granted on evenings and weekends.
-A complete list of libraries is available here.
-Please note that — contrary to what is listed on the verso of the ACTS borrower identification card — Wheaton College is not part of the ACTS consortium.

 2. Upon visiting the library, present your ACTS card and your LSTC or McCormick i.d. to the circulation desk, and fill out an application for borrowing privileges.